 3. What happens if I forget to water my plant?

 Your plant will suffer no ill effects if you forget to water it once every week or two.
-However, if you water too frequently, your plant could get sick or die.
+However, watering too frequently could make your plant sick or die.
 It’s important to give each plant enough time to recover between waterings.

 4. Can I fertilize my houseplant?

 Yes.
 Nitrogen-rich fertilizer encourages healthy growth.
 Fertilizer promotes faster leaf expansion and increases root development.
 Don’t overdo it, though.
-Too much fertilizer causes leaves to turn yellow and becomes brittle.
+Too much fertilizer causes leaves to turn yellow and become brittle.

 5. Do houseplants need air?